dotnet/AspNetCore.Docs/aspnetcore/fundamentals/http-requests.md

 [!code-csharp[Main](http-requests/samples/Startup.cs?name=snippet2)]

-The preceding code demonstrates the use of the `AddTransientHttpErrorPolicy` extension.
-This extension provides access to a `PolicyBuilder` which is preconfigured to handle errors which represent a possible transient fault.
+The preceding code, used within `ConfigureServices` demonstrates the use of the `AddTransientHttpErrorPolicy` extension.
+This extension provides access to a `PolicyBuilder` which is preconfigured to handle errors that represent a possible transient fault.
 This includes exceptions such as `HttpRequestException`, responses with HTTP 5XX status codes or responses with a 408 status code.

 Using the `PolicyBuilder` in this case a `RetryPolicy` is specified that will retry failed requests which match the above criteria up to 3 times.
 The created policy will be cached indefinitely per named client.